 Be the voice they need to hear.
 Our crisis line advocates are there to support anyone impacted by sexual assault and sexual abuse, any time they need it.

 Crisis Line advocates must be at least 18 years of age.
 Applicants will attend a preliminary interview to discuss roles and responsibilities.
-After the interview, the volunteer will be given access to 10 online training modules, which will be completed as their time permits.
+After the interview, the volunteer will be provided training through the use of online modules and in-office sessions.
 Once finished, the new volunteer will attend between 4-6 hours of face-to-face scenario training, to ensure they are able to respond to calls in a sensitive and appropriate manner.